sal55/langs/pcl/readme.md

 ````
     Source code -> PCL source -> ASM source -> Binary
 ````
-But, usually, the intermediates are kept as internal binary, and also written as source code for debugging, testing, curiosity, or when any special requirement comes up.
+But, usually, the intermediates are kept as internal binary, and only written as source code for development, debugging, testing, curiosity, or when any special requirement comes up.
+(Other diagnostic outputs, AST/ST data etc, not shown)

 Everything shown in a box contains those components in a single EXE or DLL file.
 When I revamp my module system, hopefully those components can be included in a project as simply as:
 ````